 BCTMB, LMT, PYT, C-IAYT

-During her teens she started practicing Yoga as a personal journey to wellness and healing, which has grown into a comprehensive and therapeutic way of life.
-She completed her first teacher training in 2003 and began teaching group yoga classes.
-Realizing group classes left many individuals without personal guidance and modification for injuries and trauma, lead her in 2012 to began studying Yoga Therapy through Integrative Yoga Therapy (IYT).
-By 2015 she had completed her Professional Yoga Therapy (PYT) accreditation and is now nearing completion of her 1000 hour Yoga Therapy Internship with IYT.
-She is certified through the International Association of Yoga Therapist (C-IAYT) and continues to advance her studies through the somatics of healing, advanced kinesthetics, and wellness.
+Rhianna studied Massage and Bodywork at Lauterstein-Conway School of Massage where she earned her state license in 2004.
+She continued advancing her studies, completing her National Certification in Massage and Bodywork in 2006, finally receiving her Board Certification in Massage and Bodywork in 2013.
+She has also completed her BAS in Massage Therapy through Siena Heights University in 2018 graduating with honors.
+During her teens, Rhianna started practicing Yoga as a personal journey to wellness and healing, which grew into a comprehensive and therapeutic way of life.
+She completed her first yoga teacher training in 2003 and began teaching group yoga classes.
+In 2012 she began studying Yoga Therapy with Integrative Yoga Therapy (IYT), completing her Professional Yoga Therapy (PYT) accreditation that year, and is now certified through the International Association of Yoga Therapist (C-IAYT) since 2017.
+She continues to advance her studies through the somatics of healing, kinesthetics, and integrative wellness techniques using the Yoga Therapy model within her Massage Therapy practice.
 Rhianna is a native Texan, raised in the hill country near Garner State Park, transplanting to Austin in 1998.
-She is a mother of three and owner of Namaste Therapies.
+She is a mother of three, and owns and operates her private practice, Namaste Therapies, in South Austin.

-As an integrative Yoga and Massage Therapist, she strives to bring a functional understanding of bodywork, through a somatic approach, that fits the needs of the individual.
-Based on your unique needs, she works closely with repatterning, or unwinding the fascia and its restrictions.
-The fascial system is made up of connective tissue that is part of the soft skeleton and is responsible for holding us together, giving us shape and energetic form.
-Opening up on a physical and energetic level can be accomplished when we accept that we have control over how we find our healing, becoming that healer that can perfectly meet our needs.
+As an integrative Yoga and Massage Therapist, Rhianna strives to bring a functional understanding of bodywork and somatics that fits the needs of the individual.
+Based on your unique needs, she works closely with repatterning or unwinding the fascia and its restrictions.
+Opening up on a physical and energetic level can be accomplished when we accept that we have control over how we find our healing, becoming the healer that can perfectly meet our needs.
 This frees us from unproductive gimmicks that can take the focus off of Self.
-She believes that each individual is their best healer and aims to provide the tools one can use to find their one-of-a-kind approach to health and wellness.
-This is what inspired her business mantra, “Oneness through Wellness,” giving voice to the inner healer within each of us.
+The belief that each individual is their best healer is what inspired her business mantra, “Oneness through Wellness,” giving voice to the inner healer within each of us.

-During the pregnancy and birth of my children I relied heavily on massage to ease discomfort and a dedicated yoga practice to alleviate stress, depression, manage pain and prepare for labor.
-I used infant massage for my children’s motor development and bonding and fell in love with touch therapy.
-Through it all I learned that our wellness is often times a perspective shift, not just a physical condition, and can be corrected in many ways but most importantly through our intention.
-This is when I began changing my career from high stress administration management to mother, Massage Therapist and Yoga Teacher.
+During the pregnancy and birth of my children I relied heavily on massage and a dedicated yoga practice to alleviate stress, depression, manage pain, and prepare for labor.
+I learned that our wellness is oftentimes a perspective shift, not just a physical condition, that revolves around our intention to be well.
+This is when I began changing my career from high stress administration management working in print media, to the life of a bodyworker in Massage and Yoga.

-My practice started as a personal journey to find my own understanding of wellness and has grown into a comprehensive and therapeutic way of life for myself and my clients, on the table and on the mat.
-Working on my own personal Yoga practice for 20 years has cultivated in me a holistic approach to wellness melding many methods and lineages in a deeply therapeutic process.
-I like to offer our bodies a place to learn and listen without a rigid mindset and encourage the development of body awareness through breath awareness, body scanning techniques, meditation, and mudras to calm, center, relieve stress and build strength by feeding our bodies with its vital life source.
+My practice started as a personal journey to find my own healing, and has grown into a comprehensive and therapeutic way of life for myself and my clients.
+Working on my personal Yoga practice for over 20 years has cultivated a holistic and non-dogmatic approach to wellness, melding methods and lineages in a deeply therapeutic process.
+I like to offer our bodies a place to learn and listen without a rigid mindset, and encourage the development of body awareness and mindfulness.

 |2003-2005||Lauterstein-Conway Massage School and Clinic – Semesters I, II, & III – Integrative Massage & Somatic Therapies Accreditation Council – Licensed in the State of Texas||800|